-- The chassis is securely mounted and grounded in its desired location. - Adequate input power is available. - Interface cables are connected. - An active PC with a terminal program (PuTTY or equivalent) is connected to the Console Port with an RS-232 cable. - The Linux Command Console is configured for 115200 baud, 8 data bits, 1 stop bit, no parity, and flow control is set to "none." - The ASCII API (RS-232) settings are configured for 9600 baud, 8 data bits, 1 stop bit, no parity, and flow control is set to "XON/XOFF." - The Administrator has selected new access control passwords to replace the default passwords. - The Ethernet's static IP address is set via the DIP switch located on the front of the Annunciator Module.
+- The chassis is securely mounted and grounded in its desired location. - Adequate input power is available. - Interface cables are connected. - An active PC with a terminal program (PuTTY or equivalent) is connected to the Console Port with an RS-232 cable. - The Linux Command Console is configured for 115200 baud, 8 data bits, 1 stop bit, no parity, and flow control is set to "none." - The ASCII API (RS-232) settings are configured for 9600 baud, 8 data bits, 1 stop bit, no parity, and flow control is set to "XON/XOFF." - New access control passwords have been selected to replace the default passwords. - The Ethernet's static IP address is set via the DIP switch located on the front of the Annunciator Module.

-Power-up Procedure
+Power Up Procedure

-After meeting the requirements in the above checklist, follow the steps below to power-up the TLX48 2RU Matrix Switch and verify that it completes initialization and self-test, After completing this procedure, the Matrix Switch is ready to be configured.
+After meeting the requirements in the above checklist, follow the steps below to power up the TLX48 2RU Matrix Switch and verify that it completes initialization and self-test, After completing this procedure, the Matrix Switch is ready to be configured.

-- Plug each power supply into a standard AC source. - Verify the information presented on the power-up com screen indicates OK on each scrolling line. - Verify front and back panel LEDs are as described under Initialization, on the following page.
+- Plug in the power supply(s). - Verify the information presented on the power-up com screen indicates OK on each scrolling line. - Verify front and back panel LEDs are as described in Initialization, below:

 Refer to the Quick Start Guide included with your products for detailed instructions.
 The TLX48 2RU Quick Start Guide is also available in Appendix A, pg.
-[32].
+[31].